 Fly Rods (Retail $200 – $2,000) – “You can never have enough” fly rods!
 I’ve been fishing my Winston BIIX fly rods for several years.
 Best fly rod I’ve ever owned.
-The Winston BIIIX has replaced my tried & true rod.
+The Winston BIIIX has replaced my tried & true rod, but there are other models as well, like the LS.
 As with fly reels, there are several great rod makers out there…Sage, Redington, Echo, Beulah, Scott, Orvis…the list goes on.
 Or try an old school bamboo fly rod.
 Select a price-range and there’s sure to be a good rod in it.
-Here is a link to the Winston rod, but your local fly shop can help select the right one.
+Your local fly shop can help select the right one.

 Bamboo fly rod from Bamboo Pursuits (from $1,400)

 My friend Dave Dozer builds beautiful pieces of art which he calls bamboo fly rods.
-Give him a call for the specifics of owning a classic fly rod.
+I’ve highlighted his rods in previous years, but he is a true craftsman and if you are considering a ‘boo rod, give him a call for the specifics of owning a classic.
 If you’ve always wanted to build your own bamboo rod, Dave offers a class to accomplish that dream.
 Contact him at Bamboo Pursuits.

 Ideas under $50

-Hooks (Retail $5 – $25) – Whether your fly tyer uses Dai Riki, Daiichi, or Tiemco hooks, pick up a pack of 25, 50, or 100.
-A great stocking stuffer.
+Hooks (Retail $5 – $25) – Whether your fly tyer uses Daiichi, Tiemco, or the new Firehole Sticks, pick up a pack in quantities of 25, 50, or 100.
+They’re a great stocking stuffer.
 I always need hooks!

 Dr Slick Razor Scissors (Retail $30) – These scissors are the best I’ve ever used.
 Sharp with large finger holes, I like the 4″ version the best.
 My guess is your fly tyer’s scissors are dull.
 They will love these scissors!

 Dr. Slick Hair Stacker (Retail $18) – These are used to even the tips of different types of hair…deer…elk…etc. Many tiers have the medium size, but if you tie a lot of small flies below #16, I like to use the small version as the hair doesn’t seem to get lost.
-It’s a brass finish in small (1.75″), medium (2″), large (2.75″) sizes.
-I like the brass finish.
+These hair stackers come in small (1.75″), medium (2″), large (2.75″) sizes.
+I like the brass finish version.

 Renzetti Tool Caddy (Retail $25) – This foam caddy with holes is a handy item for the fly tyer.
 It will hold scissors, bobbins, head cement, tweezers, or any other tool and keep them organized and close at hand.
 I use mine constantly.